The Roadmap of My Life in Academia

 My journey began in Alamosa, CO, where I started my post-secondary education as a wildlife biology major at Adams State University.
 However, I soon realized that was not a desirable trajectory for me.
 Rather, while completing my general education requirements, I discovered the enjoyment of posing and answering questions about human behavior and its consequences through scientific inquiry – psychology.
 After several semesters of coursework, I also undertook a minor in Business Administration.
 While this minor was distinct, this discipline was one with many connections to psychology.

 I chose to take an alternate, more scenic, route before entering a doctoral program in psychology.
 This path involved the completion of an MBA with an emphasis in Leadership, also from Adams State University.
 To this I can say with certainty, there is nothing but value added from this choice.
-With increased focus being placed on the interdisciplinary research, I am in a unique position to view theoretical and applied problems from divergent, yet often unifying lens.
+With increased focus being placed on the interdisciplinary research, I am in a unique position to view theoretical and applied problems from divergent, yet often unifying, lenses.

-Follow this link to see my full curriculum vitae.
+You can follow this link to see my full curriculum vitae.